cfjedimaster/fireflyapi/articles/intro_adobe_blog/article.md

-# Introducing Adobe Firefly Service
+# Getting Started with Firefly Services

-At [Adobe Summit](https://business.adobe.com/summit/adobe-summit.html) this year we announced the launch of [Firefly Services](https://www.adobe.com/creativecloud/business/enterprise/firefly.html).
-This suite of APIs encompasses the Photoshop and Lightroom APIs I've discussed before, as well as a whole new suite of APIs for Firefly itself.
-Best of all, the APIs are easy to use.
-I've been building demos and samples over the past few weeks, and while I'm obviously biased, they're truly a pleasure to use.
-Let's look at an example of how developers can integrate these APIs today.
+'
+This year at Adobe Summit, we announced [Firefly Services](https://www.adobe.com/creativecloud/business/enterprise/firefly.html), a suite of APIs and services that encompass the capabilities of the [Adobe Firefly](https://firefly.adobe.com) website as well as the previously announced Photoshop and Lightroom APIs.
+These APIs all enable powerful creative workflows with a simple-to-use REST-based API.
+In this tutorial, we'll walk you through the process of creating your first implementation of the APIs.
+Let's get started!

 ## Basics